ibrsec/plane-scape-fs/README.md

 ✉️ Email Notifications: Automatically sent booking confirmation emails to users using Nodemailer after successful flight reservations.

-🌐 Scalable Deployment: Deployed on reliable platforms such as Netlify and Vercel to ensure scalability and availability.
+🌐 Scalable Deployment: Deployed on render.com to ensure scalability and availability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>